OverSurge/PS1-Argonaut-Reverse/README.md

 You can currently contact me on several Discord guilds (XeNTaX, TCRF, HP Modding, HP Console Speedruns, hpgames.net, Croc & Stuff, PSXDEV Network & more).

-#### Huge thanks to my friends Dobbyatemysock and supluk for supporting me and sharing their ideas.
+#### Huge thanks to my friends Dobbyatemysock and supluk for supporting me and sharing their ideas

-#### Thanks to MasterLeoBlue for advising me to use my scripts on Croc 2: it was a good idea !
+#### Thanks to MasterLeoBlue for advising me to use my scripts on Croc 2: it was a good idea

 ## Notes